Last Updated on

 - I’ve used the strategy of maximizing followers, and one of my tactics has been to follow all of my followers (which, increasingly, seems less relevant, even as my total number of followers approaches 20,000).

-- However, it’s clear that followers who aren’t engaged and active on the network are of little value.
-They may or may not be viewing my posts, but if they’re not actively sharing or liking them, they’re not particularly useful as part of my marketing network.
+- It’s clear that followers who aren’t engaged and active on the network are of little value.
+They may or may not be viewing my posts, but if they’re not actively sharing or liking them, they’re not particularly useful as part of a marketing network.
 Nor are they even valuable to learn something from, or see something interesting or useful from.

 - So, inactive followers have to go.